malekbenz/malekbenz/_posts/2016-08-25-Build-simple-web-api-express.md

 category: Asp.Net
 tags : ['Nodejs', 'Express', 'WebAPI', 'JQuery']
 categories: ['Express', 'Nodejs']
+description: In this post we will use Expressjs framework to create Web API that return list of student, and we'll consume it using JQuery..
+image: /images/webapi/index.preview3.png
 ---

 In this post we will use Expressjs framework to create Web API that return list of student, and we'll consume it using JQuery.